Best daily deals

 We’ve compiled the best hearing aids for tinnitus masking and we explain what that means.

-Editor’s note: this article was updated on June 9, 2023, to address frequently asked questions and update formatting and links.
+Editor’s note: this article was updated on November 21, 2024, to update formatting.

 Yes and no. You can generally soothe your tinnitus with noise.
 Ultimately, the tinnitus programs in hearing aids play static or white noise to distract you from your tinnitus.
 You can achieve the same with any type of speaker, including headphones.
 Many hearing aid manufacturers even offer free tinnitus mobile apps.
 You could also try sleep headphones that come with a noise generator, such as the Bose Sleepbuds II.